asutherland/mozsearch-bridge/poc/USE-CASES.md

     I see like a zillion "flush-cache-entry",
     "cycle-collector-forget-skippable", and "image-drawing" occurrences which
     then get capped by the more/more manual virtual list doodads.
+    - I have tricelog UI code for this already from grokysis to consume gdb gaudy tricelog output.
+Should probably just bridge grokysis next.

 #### Useful Context
 - Overall lifecycle of the process.